-Zone On-street parking Off-street parking 1 demand for parking) is at its highest.
-In this maintaining relatively high rates of turnover i The boundaries of the zone reflect the currer are examples of shorter stay parking based a in the use of parking spaces.
-It extent of the P30 parking (although there Cycle parking will be installed in the Dunmor e Street carpark.
-A key challenge within this area is the poor control formalise target levels of compliance and devi ompliance with time restrictions.
-Council will /elop methods for their achievement
+Zone On-street parking Off-street parking 1 This zone covers the core of the town centre, demand for parking) is at its highest.
+In this a maintaining relatively high rates of turnover in the boundaries of the zone reflect the curren are examples of shorter stay parking based at The off-street carpark within this zone is the I spaces and is usually close to full. area access to these activities is achieved by the use of parking spaces.
+It extent of the P30 parking (although there cound access to particular activities).
+Cycle parking will be installed in the Dunmore Street carpark.
+A key challenge within this area is the poor co formalise target levels of compliance and deve

 (acknowledging the recent rejection of a proposal to install pay and display machines incorporating free parking at current levels).
 2 Zone 2 covers streets immediately adjacent to Zone 1.
 The controls provide for longer stays for visitors.
 The zone includes the Brownston Street and Dungarvon Street carparks and Bullock Creek Lane (council free-hold land that provides access to the Library and the arts centre).
 Given these carparks' close proximity to the core of the town centre short stay parking will be considered for these areas.
 The key disadvantages of replacing unrestricted parking with short stay parking will be the dislocation of all day parkers and the potential to create more short stay parking than is needed.
 Accordingly, time restrictions will be phased in and linked to the provision of commuter parking on the periphery of the town centre.
 Cycle parking will be installed in council carparks and on-street 3 This zone is presently unrestricted.
 As the town centre grows it is likely that on-street commuter parking will increase Opportunities to formalise and increase supply of unrestricted on-street parking on Ardmore St, adjacent to Pembroke Park, and Lismore Lane, in the vicinity of the Monley Lane steps.
-The Wanaka Lakefront Development Plan identify opportunities for better provision for campervans (particularly through improved signage) will be explored • improved carpark layout to assist parking search without having to use Ardmore St to travel between carparks.
+The Wanaka Lakefront Development Plan identify opportunities for • better provision for campervans (particularly through improved signage) will be explored improved carpark layout to assist parking search without having to use Ardmore St to travel between carparks.